DrTimothyAldenDavis/GraphBLAS/Test/README.txt

 GraphBLAS/Test:

-This folder includes an Octave/MATLAB interface that tests each GraphBLAS function.
+This folder includes an *.m interface that tests each GraphBLAS function.
 It is meant for testing and development only, not for general usage.
 The interface is not designed to be simple, clean, elegant, and well-documented.
 Such an interface would interfere with the purpose of these